joaooapolinario/ImageToPDF/README.md

 # ImageToPDF
-Simple image to PDF converter
+Image to PDF converter with GUI
+Before running, have installed PIL and PySimpleGui

+pip install PIL

+pip install PySimpleGui